CEIT-SSC/.github/README.md

 ## AUT-ICPC
-Formerly known as AUT-ACM-ICPC, AUT-ICPC is an annual competitive programming contest which is usually held in November and hosts teams from Iran's top universities.
+Formerly known as AUT-ACM-ICPC, AUT-ICPC is a competitive programming contest which is usually held in November and hosts teams from Iran's top universities.

 You can find out more about this contest at http://icpc.aut.ac.ir and its resources are located at [AUT-ICPC](https://github.com/aut-icpc).

 ## LinuxFest
 One of the many useful skills that most CE and CS majors will need throughout their career is experience in working with Linux systems.
-Since such education is not included within the department's courses, CEIT-SSC annually holds the Linux Festival which also includes many advanced workshops and seminars.
+Since such education is not included within the department's courses, CEIT-SSC holds the Linux Festival with many workshops and seminars.

 You can find out more about LinuxFest at http://linuxfest.aut.ac.ir and its resources are located at [LinuxFest](https://github.com/linuxfestival).